PennShenLab/AlzSDOH_EHRlit_KGllm/README.md

-# Integrating Alz-SDoH info from EHR and literature via knowledge graphs and LLMs
+# Integrating Alz-SDoH info from EHR and literature via KGs and LLMs
 This repository holds the official code for the paper below:
 > A novel computational analysis integrating social determinants information from EHR and literature with Alzheimer’s disease biological knowledge through large language model and knowledge graphs